garrandall/popular-music-data/tracks/every-day-i-have-to-cry-some-arthur-alexander.md

 Mix love with money
 Cause if you do
 You`re gonna hurt somebody
-Every day, I have to, ooh, cry some
+Every day, I have to, oh cry some
-Every day, I have to cry some....
+Every day, I have to cry some...